-Jennifer Rosendin is a Senior Director at Intensity with expertise in valuation of intellectual property, economic and financial modeling, and statistical analyses.
+Jennifer Rosendin is a Vice President at Intensity with expertise in valuation of intellectual property, economic and financial modeling, and statistical analyses.
 Ms. Rosendin applies her expertise in conducting rigorous analyses to high-stakes commercial litigation and assisting clients in evaluating complex business decisions.
 Ms. Rosendin provides analyses on issues including reasonable royalties, lost profits, unjust enrichment, commercial success, irreparable harm, labor and employment, licensing, injunctive relief, valuation, and business analytics.

 Ms. Rosendin has expertise and experience across a range of industries, including electronics (e.g., microprocessors, computers, and mobile devices), the life sciences (e.g., medical devices, pharmaceuticals, and medical testing), telecommunications, financial services, entertainment, e-commerce, retail, and sports, among others.

 A few examples of Ms. Rosendin’s work include the following projects:

 | Patent damages for microprocessor technology: Analyzed damages for alleged infringement of patented microprocessor technologies, including econometric modeling and assessment of the economic contribution of the patented technology to revenues and profits, commercialization apportionment, and a reasonable royalty.

 | Damages for alleged breach of contract and patent infringement of prenatal testing technology: Analyzed damages related to breach claims and patent infringement claims involving non-invasive prenatal testing (NIPT) technology, including valuation modeling, revenue forecasting, and analysis of lost profits, marketplace expansion and segmentation, licensing and distribution, marketing and promotional effects, and a reasonable royalty.